Search

 Members must be nominated in writing by a current Council member and seconded by at least two other members.
 Stronger applications will have nominators and seconds from different sectors, disciplines, and/or ideologies.
 Nomination letters should introduce the candidate and address the selection criteria below.
 The Membership Committee will vet the nominees before a vote to elect and approve is taken by the Council’s Board of Directors.

 During the vetting process, Council staff may reach out to nominated members, nominators, and others for additional information.
-The Board of Directors elects new members in March and October of each calendar year.
+The Board of Directors elects new members in the Spring and Fall of each calendar year.
 Members are elected for life and are removed only by resignation or by action of the Board of Directors.

 Selection Criteria

 Members may be balanced across constituencies to avoid overrepresentation and the potential skewing of Council priorities.
-Membership selections will also reflect diversity by race, ethnicity, and gender identity, as well as the representation of professionals from under-represented groups, emerging leaders and innovators, and directly impacted people.
+We strive for a membership that represents differing characteristics, beliefs, experiences, interests, and viewpoints, as well as the representation of professionals from under-represented groups, emerging leaders and innovators, and directly impacted people.

 Membership Benefits